cocos/cocos-docs/en/components/motion-streak.md

 | stroke   | The stroke's width. |
 | texture  | The texture of the MotionStreak. |
 | fastMode | The fast Mode. |
----

-Continue on to read about [ScrollView component reference](scrollview.md)。